Adam Pettersson

-Adam Pettersson (born January 13, 1992) is a Swedish professional ice hockey player, currently playing with Modo Hockey in the HockeyAllsvenskan (Allsv).
+Adam Pettersson (born January 13, 1992) is a Swedish professional ice hockey player, who is currently an unrestricted free agent.
+He most recently played with MoDo Hockey then of the Swedish Hockey League (SHL).

 Playing career

 The Central Scouting Bureau ranked Pettersson ninth among European Skaters for the 2010 NHL Entry Draft, however he went undrafted.
 Pettersson spent the first 10 years of his professional career within hometown club, Skellefteå AIK of the SHL, before leaving as a free agent following the 2019–20 season.

 On 14 April 2020, he agreed to a two-year contract to continue in the SHL with Brynäs IF.